URI-ABD/cakes-paper/reviewer-response.md

 *The cost on line 260 uses $\hat{r}$, which is a mean radius.
 Now that cost is in expectation (in addition to the balanced tree hypothesis).*

-this is restating the complexity from the CHESS paper, but it's correct that it's an expected cost.
+This is restating the complexity from the CHESS paper, but it's correct that it's an expected cost.
 Worst-case analysis isn't really useful here.

 *Another example, line 326, comes from the minimum with value 2 on line 284.
 If the assumption on the LFD is not satisfied, then an extra log factor would